 In the United States, December 12 is National Poinsettia Day.

-I studied one summer in Cuernavaca, a little town south of Mexico City.
-There is a story told there in Mexico that long ago the people flocked to church on Christmas Eve because they loved to fill the Christ child’s manger with flowers.
+In Mexico long ago, the people flocked to church on Christmas Eve because they loved to fill the Christ child’s manger with flowers.
 A little boy named Jose was too poor to buy any flowers.
-The story continues that an angel appeared to him and told him to pick some weeds from the side of the road.
+An angel appeared to him and told him to pick some weeds from the side of the road.
 Following the instructions, Jose brought the weeds to the church.
-When he put them in the manger, they changed into beautiful scarlet flowers, which the Mexicans call the “Flor de la Noche Buena,” the Flower of Christmas Eve.
+When he put them in the manger, they changed into beautiful scarlet flowers.
+The Mexicans call them the “Flor de la Noche Buena,” the Flower of Christmas Eve.

-These striking blooms caught the attention of Dr. Joel Roberts Poinsett, America’s first minister (ambassador) to Mexico between 1825 and 1829.
-Dr. Poinsett brought the plant to America and raised it in his greenhouses in Charleston, South Carolina.
+Almost two centuries ago, these striking blooms caught the attention of Dr. Joel Roberts Poinsett, America’s first minister (ambassador) to Mexico between 1825 and 1829.
+Dr. Poinsett brought the plant to the United States and raised it in his Charleston, South Carolina greenhouses.
 It was named in his honor in 1836.
-The Latin name is Euphorbia pulcherrima, literally “the most beautiful Euphorbia.”
+The initial Latin name was Euphorbia pulcherrima, “the most beautiful Euphorbia.”

 Bill Petro, your friendly neighborhood historian